-- 'How to' workshops to promote, access, proposal writing, business art. - Establish a business, network, alternative opportunities for artists - More artist networking events - New Performance forms acknowledged

-Creative Networking

-- Link up with Pato Alvarez (Pato Entertainment) and Mitch Lowe (Tengood Agency) - Bring in international performers to Whangarei. - Invitation to artists to submit for exhibitions - Inter-generational cocreation and skill sharing - Develop intergenerational audiences - More stories that connect us as people

-- ownership use what is here - Stop discriminating against some genres of music: encourage people to step outside their comfort zone

-Festivals and Events

-- Create more pop up events! - Establish a two week art event that is promoted nationally and internationally - Develop a two week Whangarei arts festival - Scope having One Love Festival to Whangarei - Northland Art awards - Identify and promote national and international artists residencies and exchanges. - Art Beat done as a road show to different places

-Film

-· Develop a Film Festival

-Poetry

-- Create a national poetry

-- day event in Whangarei

-Compile and distribute and sell fast fibre poetry

-- Hold a NZ Poetry Society

-Festival in 2019.

-- Map a Northland poetry, walk/ride /experience

-- Promote the healing aspect of the arts with those in elderly care, homes, hospices, hospitals, orphanages, migrant communities - Create dialogue with elder artists to form ongoing art and music forum in Whangarei refugees),

-(especially with

-- home studio personal connection between audience and artist - talk about art and people's personal connection

-- Creative Northland and WDC to fund research into arts as economic multipliers - CN to help artists form pressure groups - CN to develop Infographics/short video as a report-back method and repurpose the organisations messages - has to be diverse and accessible to TV and radio. - Connecting and engaging with people/artists who are not aware of Creative Northland - Promotion is important so people know about opportunities - are the opportunities already here?

-Creative Strategy

-- Encouraging the 3 phases of creation: ideas, participation then production.
-Breaking this apart and then encouraging each of these 3 stages. - feedback via web blog instead of written documents - develop a plan to make a more creative face for the city

-Create a waharoa (Māori traditionally carried entrance/exit posts or lintels) into existing cities, towns on main arterial routes like SH1.
-SH10

-Tangata whenua lead the way in indigenous rights - creative people have the responsibility to create conversations and spaces for stories to be told.
-This is current and now.

-- support policy changes to enable marae to develop as arts and cultural centres - marae are natural arts and cultural centres and funding should be available to and for them for further development and sharing

-- More outdoor performance connecting art and nature - Get more political with key issues for humanity. - Advocate artistic responses to these eg. Climate crises, water defense/water life, cures and democracy, equitable distribution of wealth/social justice.
-Human rights. - Beauty and art need to be linked - Environments can grow and cultivate human potential, sense of belonging and sense of self. - Integrate with enviro schools - be ecoconscious.

-- cultural roots and visions - keeping the vision while expanding knowledge - Educating exciting young artists to engage/empower.
-Use of alternative spaces. - arts events, large-scale, possibly a camp-in, engaged, educational, community event - Develop more music programme's for youth which includes mentoring for youth, and supporting experienced artists

-How do artists get to learn the business in Northland?

-Creative Programmes

-- Create artist/youth mentoring programme e.g. Artists Alliance or Regional Arts Trust

-Live feed video to a local market while

-- and digital artists

-Youth engagement is important

-promoting our applied

-Commitment by WDC to recognise essential importance of arts and culture to Whangarei

-If I quit, will others carry on?

-Arts and creativity are vital human activities which need to be recognised and valued by the whole of society to advance our civilisation

-Creative Spaces

-- Creating hubs.

-Normalising the Value of art and defining it.

-- Funding free spaces.Utilise existing spaces

-- Utilise existing spaces for live concerts i.e. Old Library

-- Make Forum North exhibition hall more affordable.

-- Capitaine Bougainville is underutilised.

-- Waipu requires usable spaces for art activity and cultural events

-- Spaces for non-

-- judgmental participation

-Use men's sheds more

-on days they are not

-being used

-- Develop a community facilities policy for multi groups to use
+Draft Whangarei Arts & Culture Strategy - Realising Community Creativity

+'How to' workshops to promote, access, proposal writing, business art.
+Establish a business, network, alternative opportunities for artists More artist networking events New Performance forms acknowledged Creative Networking Link up with Pato Alvarez (Pato Entertainment) and Mitch Lowe (Tengood Agency) Bring in intermational performers to Whangarei.
+Invitation to artists to submit for exhibitions Inter-generational audiences More stories that connect us as people Develop inter-generational audiences More stories that connect us as people Stablish and international addiences More stories that connect us as people Promote the healing aspect of the arts with those in elderly care, homes, hospices, hospitals, orphanages, migrant communities (especially with elder artists to form ongoing art and music forum in Whangarei home studio - personal connection between audience and artist talk about art and people's personal connection Connecting and engaging with people/artists who are not aware of Creative Northiland Promotion is important so people know about opportunities already here?
+Creative Strategy Encouraging the 3 phases of creation: ideas, participation then production.
+Breaking this apart and then encouraging each of these 3 stages. feedback via web blog instead of written documents develop a plan to make a more creative face for the city Create a waharoa (Māori traditionally carried entrance/exit posts or lintels) into existing cities, towns on main arterial routes like SH1, SH10 Tangata whenua lead the way in indigenous rights - creative people have the responsibility to create conversations and spaces for stories to be told.
+This is current and now. support policy changes to enable marae to develop as arts and cultural centres and funding should be available to and for them for further development and sharing More outdoor performance connecting art and nature Get more political with key issues for humanity.
+Advocate artistic responses to these eg. Climate crises, water defense/water life, cures and democracy, equitable distribution of wealth/social justice.
+Human rights.
+Beauty and art need to be linked Environments can grow and cultivate human potential, sense of belonging and sense of self.
+Integrate with enviro schools - be eco- conscious. cultural roots and visions - keeping the vision while expanding knowledge • Educating exciting young artists to engage/empower.
+Use of alternative spaces. • arts events, large-scale, possibly a camp-in, engaged, educational, community event • Develop more music programme's for youth which includes mentoring for youth, and supporting experienced artists How do artists get to learn the business in Northland?
+Creative Programme e.g Artists Alliance or Regional Arts Trust • Live feed video to a local market while promoting our applied and digital artists Youth engagement is important Commitment by WDC to recognise essential importance of arts and culture to Whangarei If I quit, will others carry on?
+Arts and creativity are vital human activities which need to be recognised and valued by the whole of society to advance our civilisation.
+Creative Spaces • Creating hubs.
+Normalising the Value of art and defining it. • Funding free spaces. • Utilise existing spaces for live concerts i.e. Old Library • Make Forum North exhibition hall more affordable. • Capitaine Bougainville is underutilised. • Waipu requires usable spaces for art activity and cultural events • Spaces for non- judgmental participation • Use men's sheds more on days they are not being used • Develop a community facilities policy for multi -- -- -- --- --- ---